Moloko: Post-disbandment (2004–present)

 Following the disbandment, both Murphy and Brydon began solo careers, with the former releasing her first solo album, Ruby Blue, in 2005.

-On 22 May 2006, the band announced their greatest hits album Catalogue, including the unreleased track "Bankrupt Emotionally", released on 17 July.
-The same year, Murphy and Brydon, along with long-time Moloko guitarist Cooke, briefly interrupted their hiatus to play a select number of acoustic radio performances.
+On 22 May 2006, the band announced their greatest hits album, Catalogue, including the unreleased track "Bankrupt Emotionally", released on 17 July.
+The same year, Murphy and Brydon, alongside long-time Moloko guitarist Cooke, briefly interrupted their hiatus to play a select number of acoustic radio performances.

 In 2016, Moloko digitally reissued their remixes on the compilation All Back To the Mine, split into two volumes and comprising a total of 68 tracks.

 In 2019, the four Moloko albums were remastered and reissued on vinyl.

 Since the band's disbandment, Murphy has performed several Moloko songs on her solo tours and live performances.
 However, she has stated in several interviews that she has no intention of reuniting with Brydon.

 Style

 Moloko's music has been described as alternative dance, dance-pop, experimental pop, dance-punk and electropop.
-Heather Phares of AllMusic described the sound of their debut album similar to that of Portishead and Massive Attack with elements of dance, funk, and trip hop, while noting the group had "a sense of humour and sass unique to Moloko."
+Heather Phares of AllMusic described the sound of their debut album similar to that of Portishead and Massive Attack with elements of dance, funk, and trip hop, while noting the group had "a sense of humour and sass unique to Moloko".